usf-portal/his4936-dh1-project-proposal/docs/index.md

 reader (namely, me) an idea about the the context of the problem or question you are going to tackle.
 Above all, you should let the reader know **why they should care**.

+Basketball is currently one of the most played sports worldwide.
+Basketball was invented in the United States in 1891 by James Naismith and initially consisted of pick-up games that made players score the ball inside of a basketball hoop.
+Basketball quickly grew popular and a league where teams competed against each other was formed in 1898.
+The popularity of basketball constantly grew and led to the formation of a new professional league, the National Basketball Association (NBA), in 1946.
+Another league, the American Basketball Association (ABA), was formed in 1967, however the ABA and NBA later merged together in 1976 under the name of the NBA.
+Today, the NBA and basketball in general continues to grow thanks to the fans and the players.

+In this proposal, I aim to target how key figures, such as Bill Russell and Michael Jordan, helped revolutionize basketball and led the NBA to become what it is today.

 ![Bill Russell](https://cdn-s3.si.com/s3fs-public/bill-russell-getty2.jpg)